 - Keep it in the refrigerator to chill.
 To serve, fill glasses with ice and pour the chilled Zobo drink on top.
 Serve chilled and enjoy.

-more drink recipes to love!
+more recipes to love!

 This recipe has been updated in December 2022 with new process shots.